Superradiant Quantum Phase Transition in Open Systems: System-Bath Interaction at the Critical Point: Introduction

 \section{Introduction}

 The Dicke model was one of the first models historically introduced in the study of the light-matter interaction \cite{Dicke54, Hepp_Lieb1973, Wang1973}.
-It was firstly adopted to describe the interaction of a single cavity mode with a collection of $N$ atomic dipoles, treated as two-level systems (TLSs).
-This model exhibit a classical second-order equilibrium phase transition when the coupling strength exceeds a critical value, entering a phase in which the collective atomic polarization and the photonic field are finite even in the absence of external driving.
+It was originally proposed to describe the interaction of a single cavity mode with a collection of $N$ atomic dipoles, treated as two-level systems (TLSs).
+This model exhibits a classical second-order equilibrium phase transition when the coupling strength exceeds a critical value, entering a phase in which the collective atomic polarization and the photonic field are finite even in the absence of external driving.
 This widely studied phenomenon \cite{kirton2019introduction, garraway2011dicke} is known as superradiant phase transition (SPT).
-The Dicke model Hamiltonian also exhibits a quantum phase transition (QPT) \cite{sachdev1999quantum}, which can occur at zero temperature \cite{NatafCiuti2010, Brandes03, Brandes03_PRL} by tuning the light-matter coupling across a quantum critical point, which is also referred as ground-state photon condensation \cite{Andolina2019, Zueco2021}.
-However, according to a number of no-go theorems SPT (and also the corresponding QPT \cite{Knight1978, NatafCiuti2010, Lamberto2024}) is forbidden for systems interacting with photons by only their electric polarization \cite{Knight1978, NatafCiuti2010, Andolina2019, Andolina2022}.
-Technically, in the Coulomb gauge, it is the diamagnetic term in the Hamiltonian, neglected in the Dicke model, which prevents the SPT \cite{Zakowicz1975, Knight1978}.
+The Dicke model Hamiltonian also exhibits a quantum phase transition (QPT) \cite{sachdev1999quantum}, which can occur at zero temperature \cite{NatafCiuti2010, Brandes03, Brandes03_PRL} by tuning the light-matter coupling across a quantum critical point, which is also referred to as ground-state photon condensation \cite{Andolina2019, Zueco2021}.
+However, according to a number of no-go theorems, the SPT (and also the corresponding QPT \cite{NatafCiuti2010, Knight1978, Lamberto2024}) is forbidden for systems interacting with photons by only their electric polarization \cite{NatafCiuti2010, Andolina2019, Knight1978, Andolina2022}.
+In the Coulomb gauge, it is the diamagnetic term in the Hamiltonian, neglected in the Dicke model, which prevents the SPT \cite{Knight1978, Zakowicz1975}.

 This equilibrium SPT has been attracting enduring attention since several decades, but its experimental demonstration still remains very challenging.
 Numerous non-equilibrium realizations of SPTs have been proposed over the years \cite{Dimer2007}.
-Implementations of effective Dicke Hamiltonians in driven dissipative systems have been reported, e.g., in cold-atom systems driven by laser fields \cite{Baumann2010dicke, Nagy2010, Zhiqiang2017nonequilibrium, kirton-keeling2018superradiant, Nagy2015, Nagy2016} and trapped ions \cite{Genway2014}.
-However, despite strong analogies with the equilibrium SPT, non-equilibrium SPTs in driven-dissipative system are inherently different phenomena \cite{kirton2019introduction, Corps2023, Heyl2015, Heyl2018, Zvyagin2016}.
+Implementations of effective Dicke Hamiltonians in driven-dissipative systems have been reported, e.g., in cold-atom systems driven by laser fields \cite{Baumann2010dicke, Nagy2010, Zhiqiang2017nonequilibrium, kirton-keeling2018superradiant, Nagy2015, Nagy2016} and trapped ions \cite{Genway2014}.
+However, despite strong analogies with the equilibrium SPT, non-equilibrium SPTs in driven-dissipative systems are inherently different phenomena \cite{kirton2019introduction, Corps2023, Heyl2015, Heyl2018, Zvyagin2016}.